mrevanngo/LOL-statistical-analysis/README.md

 ### Assessment

-The baseline model achieves **decent accuracy (81.85%)** but **very poor F1-score (0.0755)**.
-This discrepancy reveals an important issue: the model is essentially predicting "no comeback" for almost every game.
+The baseline model achieves **subpar accuracy (81.85%)** and **poor F1-score (0.0755)**.

 Because comebacks are the minority class—only about **16% of games** where teams are 1,500+ gold behind result in a comeback—a model that always predicts "loss" would achieve ~84% accuracy by default.
-The baseline's extremely low recall (0.0435) confirms this—it only identifies about 4% of actual comebacks.
+Moreover, the baseline's extremely low recall (0.0435) confirms it only identifies about 4% of actual comebacks.

 In other words, the baseline model is not good and performs slightly worse than a naive model that predicts "no comeback" every time.